 Start by preparing the ginger and spring onion juice.

-Heat oil over high heat in a frying pan and fry the meatballs on both side until browned.
+Over medium high heat, fry the meatballs with oil on both side until browned.
 You don’t have to cook the meat thoroughly as it will be braised later.
-Remove meatballs and drain on paper towels.
+Remove meatballs and place on paper towels.

 Now we’re ready to braise the meatballs.